MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Set up RBAC

-Azure [Role-Based Access Control (RBAC)](/azure/role-based-access-control/role-assignments-portal) enables fine-grained access management for Azure.
+Azure [role-based access control (RBAC)](/azure/role-based-access-control/role-assignments-portal) enables fine-grained access management for Azure.
 Using RBAC, you can grant only the amount of access that users need to perform tasks.
 You assign the appropriate RBAC role to users, groups, and applications at a scope level.
 The scope of a role assignment can be a subscription, a resource group, or a single resource.

 Contoso admins now assigns roles to the Active Directory groups that they synchronized from on-premises.